vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/02-architectural-problems.md

 </v-drag>

 <!--
-Typically, this has resulted in very thin controllers, thin wrappers around a database or services, and then a very busy "domain" project which does pretty much everything.
+Typically, this has resulted in very thin controllers.

+Thin wrappers around a database or services.

+And a very busy "domain" project which does pretty much everything.

-_Especially_ when we combine this with the approach of allowing our application layer to be aware of, and map to and from our presentation layer's DTOs &mdash; all of a sudden, we have those DTOs present in our _domain_ layer.
+_Especially_ when we combine this with the approach of allowing our application layer to be aware of, and to map to and from our presentation layer's DTOs &mdash; all of a sudden, we even have elements of our _presentation_ layer creeping into our _domain_ layer.

-Even when things are kept relatively clean, we're relying on _individual developers_ to maintain boundaries instead of putting the appropriate guardrails in place.
+Even when things are kept relatively clean, we're still relying on _individual developers_ to maintain boundaries instead of putting the appropriate guardrails in place.
 -->